DarkPhantom738/segmentation-failure-analysis/README.md

 - Enhancing-fraction discrepancy features carry much of the consistency signal.
 - No supported improvement in risk–coverage AURC.
 - Representation editing did not provide automatic correction.
-- Exploratory edit screens use 30 cases; triage claims rest on the 375-case nested evaluation.